The sooner a family receives the right support, the sooner they are able to improve their situation and prevent the need for prolonged support.

 There are four elements to early help:

-- A partnership of specialist keyworkers working with families.
-This targets families with multiple or complex needs who require coordinated multi-agency support, to prevent the need for statutory social care intervention.
+- A partnership of specialist keyworkers for families with multiple or complex needs who require coordinated multi-agency support.
+This aims to prevent the need for statutory social care intervention.

-- Strong partnerships that work within the local area to support families in their communities and build capacity across their services and projects to deliver an early help response.
+- Strong local partnerships to support families in their communities and make sure they have the capacity to deliver an early help response.